FarronF/limerick-council-meetings/meetings/2023/05/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 Application System was causing for children who were not allocated a Secondary School place and

 which had been ongoing for a long number of years.
-Members agreed that this issue needed to be--- 17
+Members agreed that this issue needed to be
+---
+17

 reviewed and that it creates huge upset for students and families affected by decisions made under